mmorella-dev/algorithm-analysis/assignment-1/assignment-1.md

 The space complexity was similarly simple to reason about: C++ vectors are directly analogous to allocated memory chunks.
 One C++ boolean usually takes up a single byte, so a matrix of $m \times n$ booleans would occupy m \times n bytes. **The space complexity is linear.**

-After looking through some C++ reference documents, it turns out that `std::vector<bool>` actually attempts to save memory by storing each `bool`s as a *bit* rather than a whole byte.
-On a 64-bit machine, that would mean that each byte .
+After looking through some C++ reference documents, it turns out that `std::vector<bool>` actually attempts to save memory by storing each `bool`s as a *bit* rather than a whole byte:

 > The storage is not necessarily an array of bool values, but the library implementation may optimize storage so that each value is stored in a single bit. [...]
 These changes provide a quirky interface to this specialization and favor memory optimization over processing (which may or may not suit your needs).

 See [std::vector<bool> on cplusplus.com](http://www.cplusplus.com/reference/vector/vector-bool/).

+On a 64-bit machine, that would mean that each byte of allocated vector memory actually contains 64 of the cell values.
+Bitwise operations are costly, so while this is good for memory usage, it might be pretty bad for performance.

 Sure enough, changing the implementation to avoid this type provided a noticeable increase in speed, at the cost of approximately 64 times the memory.